raszpl/386RC-16/README.md

 5/15/2025: Got bored and played with routing.
 Old board [100% following original track/via layout](https://github.com/raszpl/386RC-16/releases/tag/0.1) had track length 3360cm and 381 vias.
 New optimized layout track length 3341 cm, 349 vias.
 20cm shorter tracks and 30 less vias, nice.

-[100% schematic](/386RC-16%20diagram.png?raw=true).
-100% electrical PCB.
-Woke up, looked at the CAS mess and immediatelly knew how to route it, magic of a good night's sleep!
-0 ERC, 0 DRC errors.
-1 DRC warning for unused Via.
-No idea if original Designer left it unused or somehow routed the board in different way.
-Personally I dont see a way to use this Via in any way :)

 11/9/2024: [100% schematic](/386RC-16%20diagram.png?raw=true).
 100% electrical PCB.
 Woke up, looked at the CAS mess and immediatelly knew how to route it, magic of a good night's sleep!
 0 ERC, 0 DRC errors.
 1 DRC warning for unused Via.
 No idea if original Designer left it unused or somehow routed the board in different way.
 Personally I dont see a way to use this Via in any way :)

 11/8/2024: 95%.
 SIMM slots and DIP14 chips obscure CAS traces.
 [Struggling hard with routing CAS lines with all the missing information, still dont undertand purpose of OR gates instead of simple buffers](/img/386RC-16%20diagram%2090%25%20WTF%20CAS.png)